Summary. Why yoga works to help fix your fascia “stiffness”.

 Conventional view of muscle

-It has been the conventional view that if one studied the insertion and origin of muscles, then one could predict the function of the muscle.
+The conventional view is that if you study the insertion and origin of muscles, then you could predict the function of the muscle.

 It is now known that many muscles attach to fascia.
 For example, the majority of gluteus maximus go into the connective tissues surrounding the thigh.